James Hoffmann: Other businesses, consulting work, and products

 In 2014, Hoffmann co-founded Longberry Publishing with Ben Szobody and Jacob Forrest.
 The company published a magazine they stated would be an "occasional journal of coffee" available in print and e-book.
 The company was closed in 2018 after publishing two editions.

 In 2015, Hoffmann collaborated with ChefSteps and Ben Kaminsky to make a twelve-part series on coffee and coffee preparation.
 The producers of the series were nominated for a James Beard Award for their how-to videos, including the series with Hoffmann.

-Hoffmann founded the company Tens Hundreds Thousands, which sells limited edition coffee-related products.
+Hoffmann founded Tens Hundreds Thousands, which sells limited edition coffee-related products.

 Hoffmann has worked with Italian commercial espresso machine and grinder maker Victoria Arduino, owned by Nuova Simonelli, since 2013.
 The collaboration has resulted in the Mythos One coffee grinder in 2013, the Black Eagle VA388 espresso machine in 2015, and the Eagle One espresso machine in 2020.
 The Black Eagle focused on simplicity of design, while the Mythos One and Eagle One focused on environmental friendliness and reducing waste for coffee businesses.

 Hoffmann consulted for Myracle Kitchen, a subsidiary of Nurture Brands LLC, to develop a plant-based dairy alternative called "Barista Mylk".
 The product was released in June 2021, with the stated goal of being comparable to cow's milk in terms of taste, experience, and texture, as well as being suitable for use in latte art.
 The formulation includes oats, fava beans, and coconut cream.